xerolinux/xero_xfce_iso/PAUSED.md

 ### Step 1 - Get Repo in to build :

 Before we get started we will need to get the **ABS** repo in, that's where the new build tool is located.
 To do so need to edit the "pacman.conf".
-Use either methods to do so :
+Here's how to do so :

-Type the following command using `sudo` in terminal done !
+Type the following command in terminal done !

 ```
 sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/keyaedisa/valen_repo/trunk/install/addRepo2PacmanConf.sh)"